voteliquid/blog/_posts/2018-01-10-a-more-effective-way-to-contact-your-reps.md

 ---
 layout: post
-title: "A More Effective Way to Contact Your Rep"
+title: "A Better Way to Contact Your Reps"
 author: unitedvote
 excerpt: |
   You've probably been told before to 'Call Your Congressman'.<br />